The Screenwriting Cruise

 Imagine yourself at sea, surrounded by fellow storytellers, industry mentors, and the cinematic coastline of the Pacific.
 For seven days, you’ll immerse yourself in a program designed to accelerate your writing career:

-• Story Break Live — watch industry pros and lucky audience members break a raw concept into a pitchable pilot or feature in real time, guided by Brian Patrick Fagan.
+• Story Break Live — Watch industry pros and lucky audience members break a raw concept into a pitchable pilot or feature in real time, guided by Brian Patrick Fagan.

 There is limited space on this voyage.

-Writers who commit change their trajectory.
+Writers who hesitate miss their chance, while writers who commit change their trajectory.

 Why This Retreat?